wcchin/SG_transit_analysis/notes/draft_1.md

-## Identifying spatial super-spreader and super-receiver in commuting network of Singapore.
+## Identifying spatial super-spreader and super-receiver from commuting network in Singapore.

 ## Highlights